apple/swift-embedded-examples/README.md

 ### Code of Conduct

-Like all Swift.org projects, we would like these Embedded Swift example projecs to foster a diverse and friendly community.
+Like all Swift.org projects, we would like these Embedded Swift example projects to foster a diverse and friendly community.
 We expect contributors to adhere to the [Swift.org Code of Conduct](https://swift.org/code-of-conduct/).

 ### Contact information